Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 In this section, we review the basic definition of OTOCs and show how they relate to quasiprobabilities.
 This connection has been recently noted in various works~\cite{HalpernPRA2017,HalpernPRA2018,dressel2018strengthening,AlonsoPRL2019}.

-Let us consider a system that is initially prepared at time $t=0$ in the state $\rho$ and subject to a time evolution described by the unitary operator $U$.
-We also assume that, at the beginning of the dynamics, the system is perturbed by the application of a unitary operator $Y$~\footnote{Although in the OTOC literature, this is normally denoted as $W$, we choose a different symbol to avoid confusion with the symbol for the work.}, acting locally on a part of the system.
-For instance©, if the system is made of qubits, we may consider the spin flip $Y=\sigma^x_{j}$ that acts on the qubit $j$ (see Fig.~\ref{fig:OTOCscheme}).
-As the system evolves in time, we would like to see how the dynamics of the perturbation $Y_t = U^\dagger Y U$ affects the measurement of another local operator $V$ acting on another disjoint part of the system, e.g. $V=\sigma^z_i$ with $i\neq j$.
+Following Ref.~\cite{HalpernPRA2017}, let us consider a system that is initially prepared at time $t=0$ in the pure state $\ket{\psi}$ and initially perturbed by a unitary operator $V$, acting locally on a part of the system.
+For instance, if the system is made of qubits, we may consider the spin flip $V=\sigma^x_{j}$ that acts on qubit $j$.
+The system is then evolved for a time interval $t$ following a time evolution described by the unitary operator $U$.
+At the end of the dynamics, the system is perturbed by the application of another unitary operator $Y$~\footnote{Although in the OTOC literature, this is normally denoted as $W$, we choose a different symbol to avoid confusion with the symbol for the work.}, acting locally on another disjoint part of the system.
+Finally, the system is evolved backward in time through the operator $U^\dagger$.
+At the end of this protocol, the state of the system is: $\ket{\psi'}=U^\dagger Y U V \ket\psi$.
+Now, suppose that we perform an alternative protocol in which the perturbation $V$ is applied, not after the initial preparation of $\rho$, but after the backward evolution.
+This results in the state $\ket{\psi''}=VU^\dagger Y U \ket\psi$.
+The overlap between these two states equals the OTOC